-Google lens could also be used to translate images online from almost anything where you point the camera to the phone.
-And it is one of the most recognized image translator
+Google lens could also be used to translate images from almost anything where you point the camera to the phone.
+And it is one of the most recognized image translators.

 The question we often get asked about ImageTranslate is “How different is ImageTranslate from Google Lens?”
-Although both the tools can provide translations of text, ImageTranslate is very different than Google Lens, let us list it out for you
+Although both the tools can provide translations of the text and are the best in Image Translation, ImageTranslate is very different than Google Lens, let us list it out for you

 Google Lens Vs ImageTranslate.